Find Affordable College Courses

 Virginia Beach, VA

 ECPI University did quite well in this year’s ranking of the most popular places for nursing students to get a master’s degree.
 It came in at #6 on the list.
-ECPI University is a fairly large private for-profit school located in the large city of Virginia Beach.
+ECPI University is a large private for-profit school located in the large city of Virginia Beach.

 About 82% of the students majoring in nursing at the school are women while 18% are male.

-Full Nursing at ECPI University Report
+Read full report on Nursing at ECPI University

 #7